-Within the Eat&Care range, we also offer pineapples with the Rainforest Alliance certificate.
+Within the Eat&Care range, we only offer pineapples with the Rainforest Alliance certificate.
 This means that our pineapples grow according the high social and environmental standards required by the Rainforest Alliance quality label.

 The pineapple is a tropical fruit that was first discovered in 1493.
 In those days eating fresh pineapple was considered an exceptional luxury.
 That has changed over the years.
 And thanks to the modest calorie count, the lack of fat, and the high level of vitamin C, pineapple is still immensely popular.